qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

  • What the additional hardware keys for _arrow,_ _south paw_ should be.

- • It is possible to compile the keymap with 11, 12, 13 keys on the bottom row (see `TRANSMINIVAN_LEFTSIDE`, etc).

          Navigation cluster

  • An arrow cluster for _arrow_ hardware configuration, on the `_MOV` layer.

- • Navigation keys around _arrow_ hardware configuration arrow cluster on `_MOV` layer.
+ • All navigation keys around _arrow_ hardware configuration arrow cluster on `_MOV` layer.

- • Navigation cluster in a triangle (WASD) (left hand), flat layout with optional vi(1) layout (right hand).
+ • Navigation cluster in a triangle (WASD) (left hand), or flat layout with optional vi(1) layout.

          Numpad (in common layers)